 Finding a Flat in Spain

 I´ve been in Spain for a looooong time, and I know a thing or two about apartment hunting here.
-Feel free to check out the links below for more info on how to find an apartment in Spain and what you should be doing now to get ready for the big move in September 😊.
+Feel free to check out the links below for more info on how to find an apartment in Spain and what you should be doing now to get ready for the big move 😊.

 Love & light,